Theatre Scholarships and Audition/Interview Information

 - Performance: Please submit a written statement of no more than 500 words explaining your interests and goals in pursuing this course of study, a head shot, and two prepared contrasting monologues (for example: comedy/tragedy, or classical/contemporary) no longer than 90-seconds each.
 Optional: you may sing sixteen measures of a song in addition to your two monologues.
 If submitting digitally, videos should be in a MP format or accessible via a provided YouTube link, and emailed to firstname.lastname@example.org.
 Please attach your statement and resume as a single document.

-- Thelma and Dean Brown Performing Arts Scholarship – an academic performance award for Theatre Arts majors.
+- Thelma and Dean Brown Performing Arts Scholarship – An academic performance award for Theatre Arts or Film majors.
 The scholarship may cover all student tuition and fees for an academic year.
 Two Brown Scholarships are designated as renewable and are held by the most promising and distinguished Theatre Arts majors.
 All current scholarship recipients must reapply for a Brown award for the upcoming academic year.
 Renewal is NOT automatic.

 - The Britt Bowden Scholarship.
 Renewal is NOT automatic.